frandle82/shutter-control/README.md

 This custom integration packages the inputs and algorithms from the **Cover Control Automation (CCA)** blueprint as a dedicated Home Assistant integration.
 Configure your shutters with a guided setup flow, then let the integration handle time-based opening/closing, brightness and sun elevation guards, ventilation lockout, wind protection, and shading thresholds inspired by the blueprint.

 ## Features
-- Multi-step config/options flow that mirrors the blueprint inputs (cover selection, timers, brightness & sun thresholds, shading and safety sensors).
+- Multi-step config/options flow that mirrors the blueprint inputs (cover selection, timers, brightness & sun thresholds, shading and safety sensors) plus per-cover window/door contact assignment.
-- Per-cover runtime controller that evaluates CCA-style conditions every minute and on sensor changes.
+- Per-cover runtime controller that evaluates CCA-style conditions every minute and on sensor changes, with optional instant shading and ventilation lockout.
-- Datapoint sensors that expose the latest commanded target position, reason, and manual override window.
+- Datapoint sensors that expose the latest commanded target position, reason, manual override window, and the next planned opening/closing timestamps.
-- Service to pause automation for a cover for a configurable number of minutes (manual override).
+- Services to pause automation for a cover for a configurable number of minutes or to trigger immediate shading.

 ## Installation
 1. Copy the `custom_components/shuttercontrol` folder into your Home Assistant `config/custom_components` directory.